 Other modifications were mainly done by the previous owner, James Oakley, who is also the co-founder of the Hinckley Triumph Owners Club – which I am a part of.
 These modifications have been mainly styling, like shortened front and rear mud guards, upgraded seat and the tank was custom painted for me in grey with my favourite colour of blue.
 The next upgrade will, hopefully, be to a different motorcycle altogether… I have my eye on the new Bonneville Street Cup in yellow.

-I love having a bigger bike as my first and I’m so glad I took this route.
+A Bonneville T100 is a perfect first bike.
+A good size and plenty of power with great handling and a comfortable riding position – it is a great choice.
+I’m so glad I took this route.
 Although 125s are lighter, I found them to be a lot more annoying, especially when it came to speed and constant gear changing.
 I was worried that the Bonneville would be too heavy for me but once it is moving I don’t find it a problem at all.

 Slow-speed riding was a little bit of a struggle to start with but I have got used to it.
 I’d definitely recommend a Bonneville as a first bike.